Incompressible Optimal Transport and Applications in Fluid Mixing: Analysis of Problem Structure

-\end{enumerate} In the above, the inner product $\lb \cdot , \cdot \rb_V$ is the inner product on $V$ that was assumed to induce the norm $\| \cdot \|$ in the previous section.
-We can see that this indeed recovers the metric as defined earlier, since for $\dot{\rho} = \tau_1 = \tau_2$, we obtain
+\end{enumerate} In the above, $\lb \cdot , \cdot \rb_V$ is the inner product on $V$ that was assumed to induce the norm $\| \cdot \|$ in the previous section.
+We can see that this indeed recovers the metric as defined earlier, since by taking $\dot{\rho} = \partial_t \rho = \tau_1 = \tau_2$ in \eqref{inner_prod_eq}, we obtain exactly the characterization \eqref{metric_derivative_lem} of the metric derivative.